-The Group 1 South Australian Derby (2500m) will be run at Morphettville on Saturday, May 9 and Bettingpro.com.au provides you with a comprehensive guide to the race.
+The Group 1 South Australian Derby (2500m) will be run at Morphettville on Saturday, May 8 and we provide you with a comprehensive guide to the three-year-old staying contest.

 South Australian Derby Tips & Betting advice

 |Date||Saturday, May 11, 2019|

 Our experts will have their pre-race predictions and South Australian Derby betting selections available for the Group 1 race.

 - Interstate runners have the better record in the race in recent years

 - But a last start run at Morphettville is beneficial